Dominicdaniel86/GitLab-to-GitHub-Issues-Exporter/README.md

 ### Assignee Matching

 Assignees must have identical usernames across both platforms and be added as contributors to be correcly exported.

+### Comments

+As threads only exist on GitLab, comments to opened threads will only be added as independent comments on GitHub.

 ## Usage and Configuration